JetBrains/space-dotnet-sdk/README.md

 ### Create a Connection

-After installing `JetBrains.Space.Client` in our project, we can use the *Client ID* and *Client Secret* of our Service Account to create a `ClientCredentialsConnection` against our Space organization:
+After installing `JetBrains.Space.Client` in our project, we can use the *Client ID* and *Client Secret* of our Space application to create a `ClientCredentialsConnection` against our Space organization:

 ```csharp
 var connection = new ClientCredentialsConnection(